opengovern/opensecurity/README.md

 By optimizing your compliance and governance processes, OpenGovernance helps reduce operational costs.

 ## 🌟 Features:
-- **Centralized Multi-Cloud Governance**: Manage AWS, Azure, and GCP policies from one platform.
+- **Centralized Multi-Cloud Governance**: Manage Github, AWS, Azure, and GCP policies from one platform.
-- **Steampipe Compatibility**: Leverage Steampipe Queries, and utilize vendor neutral polices
+- **CloudQL Compatibility**: Leverage CloudQL Queries, and utilize vendor neutral polices
 - **Batteries included**: Over 2,500 unique policies and 50+ benchmarks, including built-in support for NIST, HIPAA, SOC 2, CIS, and more across multiple clouds.
 - **Track History & Capture Evidence**: Keep an audit trail and ensure regulatory compliance, over time
 - **Customizable Policy Controls**: Use simple SQL to define and enforce your standards.